 Nowadays, customers across the globe are using the internet to find information about effective local services and/or products as fast as possible.
 With this in mind in relation to your own business, you need to think about whether your company be showing up online when prospective customers are looking for services/products that you are offering.

 When you hear the phrase “local SEO” you may just be getting a mental image of local, independent business — from services such as cafes and hairdressers to plumbers and mechanics.
 However, local SEO as a concept is something that all businesses can benefit from.
-Whether you are an independent business, a nationwide company with many satellite offices, or a company with outlets in various locations across the world, local SEO can help your business by finding local customers who are in need of your products or services.
+Whether you are an independent business, a nationwide company with many satellite offices, or a company with outlets in various locations across the world, local SEO and utilising “near me” searches can help your business by finding local customers who are in need of your products or services.

 What Is Local SEO?